 ‘I tried to save his life, though,’ said Lizelle.

 ‘Yes, you did.
 But he got that saw going, meaning to cut some firewood.
 If you had let him be, he would have been fine.
 But no, you had to try and grab the saw from him.
 It was the most gruesome death I’ve seen in my life.’

 Once again Lizelle nodded.
 Her mother was right about that, it was the most gruesome death a person could imagine.
-She had never quite got the picture of the headless corpse out of her memories.
+She had never quite managed to get the picture of the headless corpse out of her memories.

 ‘At eight you tried to make your own potion for the first time.
 It was supposed to be Angel’s Kisses, which is supposed to make people feel great.
 But you were too impatient to wait for full moon, so you stirred it under the moonlight while the moon was gibbous.
-Everybody told you to throw the potion out, but you left it in a vial in your draw.
-One of your friends, I think her name was Annabelle or something, got hold of it and drank the whole lot.
+Everybody told you to throw the potion out, but you left it in a vial in your drawer.
+One of your friends, I think her name was Annabelle or something stupid like that, got hold of it and drank the whole lot.
 She got so depressed she killed herself hours later.’

 The memory of poor Annabelle stirred in Lizelle, but her death did not raise much feeling in her.
 The stupid girl had stolen the vial of potion out of her drawer and drank it.
 She almost deserved to die.
 Still, the death had been caused by Annua Morte, not by Lizelle.

 She stirred the coffee and turned around.
 Handing her mother a cup and taking one for herself, she sat down at the table.